EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/install_various.md

-## Install new Version using the SD-Card
+# Install new Version using the SD-Card

 ```$xslt
 flash_eraseall /dev/mtd4
 dd if=appfs.bin of=/dev/mtd4
 ```

-### Install new Version using the Bootloader:
+## Install new Version using the Bootloader

 ```$xslt
 fatls mmc 0:1
 fatload mmc 0:1 0x80600000 dafang_128mb_v2.bin